camunda/docker-camunda-bpm-platform/README.md

 ## Waiting for database

 Starting the Camunda Platform Docker image requires the database to be already available.
-This is quite a challenge when the database and the Camunda Platform are both docker containers spawned simualtenously eg. by `docker-compose` or inside a Kubernetes Pod.
+This is quite a challenge when the database and Camunda Platform are both docker containers spawned simultaneously, for example, by `docker-compose` or inside a Kubernetes Pod.
 To help with that, the Camunda Platform Docker image includes [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) to allow the container to wait until a 'host:port' is ready.
 The mechanism can be configured by two environment variables:

 - `WAIT_FOR`: the service `host:port` to wait for
 - `WAIT_FOR_TIMEOUT`: how long to wait for the service to be available in seconds